ambasthv/codes/README.md

     Dim shp As Object
     Dim ws As Worksheet
     Dim pptPath As String
+    Dim saveFolder As String
+    Dim saveName As String

     ' Specify the path to your PPT template here pptPath = "C:\Path\To\Your\Template.pptx"  ' Replace with the actual path